-For teens who mentor, the program is designed to provide leadership opportunities, encourage volunteerism, drive the growth of community baseball, and heighten awareness of local youth causes.
+For the teen athletes who mentor, the program offers early leadership opportunities, promotes the value of volunteerism, spurs community baseball, and brings awareness to local youth causes.